We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The following can be beneficial, on their own or as ingredients:

 However, not all oils are appropriate moisturizers.
-Olive oil, for one, could damage the skin’s barrier, according to a 2013 study.
+Olive oil, for one, could damage the skin’s barrier, according to a

 Also, adding too much oil to the skin could result in a breakout.
 Experiment to find the right amount.